Follow @scope_views

 The Red Planet troubles F6 ED doublets like the TV-85 with red blur and softness.
 Not the Stowaway.
 There was no blur of deep red false colour, in or out of focus.
 With Mars at 16.9” near the 2022 opposition, near transit at 57° Altitude in fine seeing, at 153x with the 4mm setting of a Nagler Zoom, it even remained sharp at 204x with the 3mm in steady moments.

-Mars was showing its classic ‘bikini’ of Syrtis Major just off centre extending into the lighter equatorial regions of Arabia to the north and bright orange Hellas with its clearly defined arc of northern boundary to the south-west.
+Mars showed its classic ‘bikini’ of Syrtis Major just off centre extending into the lighter equatorial regions of Arabia to the north and bright orange Hellas with its clearly defined arc of northern boundary to the south-west.
 To the west, I noted the twin ‘bikini straps’ of dark albedo – Sabaeus Sinus and Mare Sarpentis according to my atlas – leading to the prominent dark area of Meridiani Sinus on the limb.

 As a point of reference, the TMB 115 showed just a little more contrast and detail on the night, but much the same view.